Emileiniel2013/push_swap/README.md

 The last element becomes the first one.
 -rrr : rra and rrb at the same time.

-Every other operation on the stacks is forbidden.
+Every other kind of operation on the stacks is forbidden.

-My program is using two integer arrays for the operations, and the algorithm is basically looking at each number in the stack one by one looking for the best possible case where it uses the least ammount of moves possible.
+My program is using two integer arrays for the operations, and the algorithm is basically looking at each number in the stack one by one looking for the best possible case where the least ammount of moves possible will be used.
-After the base cast if found it applies the case and then pushed the number accordingly.
+After the base case is found it applies the case and then pushes the number accordingly.
 Please check out my code, and many thanks to A. Yigit Ogun, who wrote this amazing guide that helped me trough my push_swap journey : https://medium.com/@ayogun/push-swap-c1f5d2d41e97

 Thanks!